Privacy: Data Principles and Practices

 Contact information helps us communicate with you—most importantly, to let you know who your match is.
 When matches are announced, both you and your match will simultaneously receive each other’s contact information.
 We don‘t share your contact information with any third parties.

 We use demographic data principally for matching.
-For example, we allow participants to express a preferences on the gender identity of their match, or to express preferences along the lines of “my match must also be Catholic.”
+For example, we allow participants to express preferences on the gender identity of their match, or to express preferences along the lines of “my match must also be Catholic.”
 We may also use participants’ demographic data in statistical analyses, for example, to understand whether our questions are free from bias.

 Values data is used for matching—it allows us to determine whether you align with a prospective match on your fundamental principles and your deeply held values.